Inner Wheel Australia

 Sean’s first year of life was tenuous to say the least, at one year old he was diagnosed with a rare genetic disease called ‘Severe Combined Immunodeficiency’ and given little chance of survival.
 It is thanks to stem cells derived from cord blood that he is here today.

 Sean entered hospital on 19 March 2012, and underwent a week of aggressive chemotherapy to condition his body for the transplant.
-On March 27, at 11.26am, he was injected with 30mL of cord blood that saved my life.
+On March 27, at 11.26am, he was injected with 30mL of cord blood that saved his life.
 4 nurses.
 10 minutes.
 30mL.
 That’s it!

 Luckily, Sean’s enjoying a full and interesting life.
 Some of his favourite things to do is swim, ride his bike and play chess.
 There is no way of knowing the trials and tribulations my young man has been through just by looking at him, thanks to a syringe full of life saving cord blood stem cells.